PavelPll/RNA_agents/README.md

 ### Installing

-I adapted the same conda environment for both LLM agents and RiboDiffusion.
+I adapted the same conda environment for both LLM agents and RiboDiffusion model.
 However, I installed DRfold2 in a Docker container running Ubuntu 22.04 because ARENA package requires Linux for compilation (see RNA_agents/Dockerfile).
 The Large Language Model (LLM) requires the key, please get it [here](https://www.anthropic.com).
 I use an NVIDIA GeForce RTX 4060 with 8 GB VRAM and 32 GB of RAM to run DRfold2 and Ribodiffusion models.
 A single simulation step takes about 5–10 minutes.
 * Clone the repository::
 ```
 git clone https://github.com/PavelPll/RNA_agents.git